margaryanani/Mad-Libs/README.md

 After those functions are executed the `if` part is used to print the chosen template.

-Since the order of the words in the `user_inputs` list are the same as the prompts' order(prompts are given based on the order of the missing words in the template), I just put the words in the text based on the indices of the list.
+Since the order of the words in the `user_inputs` list is the same as the prompts' order (prompts are given based on the order of the missing words in the template), I just put the words in the text based on the indices of the list.